prob140/prob140.github.io/exams/midterm_2_contents.md

 description: Scope for Midterm 2.
 ---
 # Material for Midterm 2 #
-#### A. Adhikari, A. Strang ####
+#### A. Adhikari ####

-Midterm 2 is on Monday 10/30 from 7:10 PM to 8:40 PM.
-This is a summary of the material for the exam, grouped by main topic. **Boldface** has been reserved for topics that we consider to be **core material** for understanding the rest of the course.

-Contents go through Chapter 18 of the textbook, that is, through the lecture on Tuesday 10/24.
+Contents go through Chapter 17 of the textbook, that is, through the lecture on Tuesday 3/12.

-Note that the new content since Midterm 1 is in Chapters 10 through 18.
-However, it is not possible to understand that material without first understanding Chapters 1 through 9.
+Note that the new content since Midterm 1 is in Chapters 9 through 17.
+However, it is not possible to understand that material without first understanding Chapters 1 through 8.

-In several chapters, the book has sections called Examples.
-Please review those.
-Please also review all your homework, labs (the mathematical parts), and exercises done in section.

-There will be no code on the midterm.

 ## General Concepts and Methods ##